Scientific Name

 One central flower spike appears in late winter to early spring, bearing green flowers with pale yellow margins.

-How to Grow and Care
+How to Grow and Care for Albuca spiralis

 Albucas require sandy, loose soil in full to partial sun to produce their characteristic blooms.
 The plants can grow 3 to 4 feet (90 to 120 cm) tall with a slightly smaller width.
 Good cultivation encourages the removal of the bulb from the outdoors in zones with frost.
-However, they are not frost-hardy, and cold temperatures can damage the bulb.
+However, they are not frost-hardy, and cold temperatures can damage the bulbs.

 Fertilize Albucas annually at installation and in the early spring with good all-purpose bulb food.
 Cut back spent foliage after it yellows and begins to wilt.